Customisable Female Basemesh v2.0 Documentation

 Face Settings

-Below is a list of all of the face settings and examples of what they do.
+Below is a full list of all face controls, along with examples showing what each setting does:

 Head Height